ash0080/gun.doc.cn/General-Tutorial-For-Normal-People.md

 ```

 # Conclusion
-That's all I could tech you.
+That's all I could teach you.

 Are you ready to die for the freedom of humanity?